prodypanda/copytabs/README.md

 - Copies the content of all opened tabs into a single new tab
 - Selectively copy chosen tabs
 - Custom formatting option for copied content
-- Includes a structured file tree for better context (NEW!)
+- Includes a structured file tree for better context
 - Includes the file location at the top of each file's content
 - Preserves the order of the tabs as they appear in your editor
 - Adds convenient status bar items for quick access